-Project 92408 - SR 924 Partial Interchange at NW 67th Avenue - This project will construct a new westbound on-ramp and off-ramp on SR 924 at NW 67th Avenue and new eastbound on-ramp from NW 67th Avenue.
+Project 92408 - SR 924 Partial Interchange at NW 67th Avenue - This project will construct a new westbound onramp and off-ramp on SR 924 at NW 67th Avenue and new eastbound on-ramp from NW 67th Avenue.
 This partial interchange will provide congestion relief to the cities of Miami Lakes and Hialeah by providing additional traffic movements at SR 924 and NW 67th Avenue.
-The design-build phase is anticipated to begin in fiscal year 2021 pending review of needed funding.
-The total project cost is \$32.4 million, with \$467,000 expended in fiscal year 2019.
+The project is currently in the development and environmental phase and construction will be scheduled pending review of needed funding.
+The total project cost is \$32.4 million, with \$130,700 expended in fiscal year 2020.